What do employers want in graduates?

 This assessment of priorities might seem rather curious, because on the face of it these priorities suggest that the additional value typically provided by higher education is seen as less important, and that employers are not particularly looking for entrepreneurial talents.
 Indeed this may imply that employers are far from clear what it really is they want from universities, and that graduates with initiative may not particularly be what they are looking for.

 I have no doubt that universities should take seriously the importance of providing students with key skills that will assist them in the labour market.
 I wholly support DCU’s initiative.
-However, it may be important for universities to realize that employers themselves are not often clear about what they are looking for, and this should inform discussions with them.Explore posts in the same categories: higher education, university comment below, or link to this permanent URL from your own site.
+However, it may be important for universities to realize that employers themselves are not often clear about what they are looking for, and this should inform discussions with them.higher education, university comment below, or link to this permanent URL from your own site.